Wisconsin Works (W-2)

 4. Be pregnant or have a child under age 19.

-5. Meet income limit guidelines.
+5. Meet income and asset limit guidelines.

 What is the income limit for W-2 in Wisconsin?